adriansseur/portfolio/README.md

 ## Description

-Built using React, React Scroll, and custom animated drawings made by me.
+Built using React, React Scroll, and custom animated drawings and animations made by me.

 ## Further Work

-I plan on improving the styling by using tools such as Tailwind or Bootstrap, which I will be learning soon.
-I
+I plan on making a second version eventually.